zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Ramona: I really think I should tell you . . .

 Security Chief: Don’t interrupt, please.
-The rest o f you: Spread out and look in the parking lot and behind the buildings.
+The rest of you: Spread out and look in the parking lot and behind the buildings.
 Look high  and low.
 We’ll search this place from top to bottom and leave no stone unturne d.
 Now, are there any questions?

 Ramona: Yes, is the little boy about five years old  with brown hair and glasses?